 Phase 2: Collect application information from candidates

-Phase 3: Evaluate candidates and recommend CAG Chair to EC for approval
+Phase 3: Evaluate candidates and recommend CAG Chair to Executive Committee for approval

 Phase 1: Identification of Candidates

 In the year prior to the start of the new CAG Chair term, the CAG posts an open Call for Volunteers for the CAG Chair position via email and on the web site.
 In addition, the CAG discusses and identifies potential candidates to encourage their application.
 Potential candidates are identified from previous conference committees, personal knowledge, and recommendations.
-All individuals who express an interest are encouraged to apply and discuss the CAG Chair responsibilities with CAG members at the conference.
+All individuals who express an interest are encouraged to apply and discuss the CAG Chair responsibilities with CAG members.

 Phase 2: Applications

-The CSE will request individuals who have expressed an interest in the CAG Chair position to submit the following information to the CSE for dissemination:
+The Event Director will request individuals who have expressed an interest in the CAG Chair position to submit the following information to the Event Director for dissemination:

 - Current resume including relevant SIGGRAPH and related experience